 Conditions That Allow Mosquitoes To Thrive

-Mosquitoes are a serious threat everyone in Tennessee can live without.
-Unfortunately, Tennessee provides mosquitoes with everything they need to thrive.
+Mosquitoes are a serious threat everyone in Illinois can live without.
+Unfortunately, Illinois provides mosquitoes with everything they need to thrive.
 Let's take a look at these conditions and see what we can learn that will help us prevent bites.

 Winter Mosquito Tip

-When you remove objects from your yard that hold water, you can reduce the number of mosquito eggs that will hatch in your yard during the spring.
+When you remove objects from your yard that hold water, you can reduce the number of mosquito eggs that will hatch during the spring.

-The more still water mosquitoes can find, the more offsprings they can produce all year long.
-In spring, when we get a lot of precipitation in Tennessee, mosquitoes find all kinds of places to lay their eggs in our yards.
+The more still water mosquitoes can find, the more offspring they can produce all year long.
+In spring, when we get a lot of precipitation in Illinois and Iowa, mosquitoes find all kinds of places to lay their eggs in our yards.
 Some of them might surprise you.
 For still water, we have some spring tips for you.

 Spring Mosquito Tips

 A tire swing: If you have one of these in your yard, consider poking a hole in the bottom of the tire to allow the rainwater to drain out.
 Poking a hole in the bottom of any container in your yard is a good idea.

 Gutters: When a gutter gets obstructed by leaves, it gives mosquitoes the perfect location to breed.
 Routinely check and clean your gutters.

 Bird baths: If you have one of these, it is important to change the water routinely or have a professional apply a larvicide to keep mosquitoes from breeding here.